NOTICE TO PASSENGER:

 The Passenger shall pay in full all charges for goods and services incurred, or incurred by the Company on his behalf, before the end of the Voyage.

 The Passenger shall present himself for boarding at least two (2) hours before scheduled departure to complete any pre-boarding procedures and security inspections.
 For security reasons, the Passenger agrees that agents of the Company may search the Passenger, his cabin, his luggage, and any accompanying property.
 The Company shall have the right to confiscate any articles carried or contained in any luggage which the Company, in its sole discretion, considers dangerous or pose risk or inconvenience to the security of the Cruise Ship or persons on board.
-Passengers are prohibited from bringing on board any articles that can be used as a weapon, explosives, illegal or dangerous goods.
-The Company reserves the right to search any cabin, berth or other part of the Cruise Ship for security reasons at any time.
+Passengers are prohibited from bringing on board any alcoholic beverages, articles which pose a fire hazard, or articles that can be used as a weapon, explosives, illegal or dangerous goods.
+The Company reserves the right to search any person, cabin, berth or other part of the Cruise Ship for security reasons at any time.

-(i) The Company shall not be liable for loss or damage to any valuables such as monies, negotiable securities, precious metal items, jewelry, previous stones, art, cameras, computers, electronic equipment, or any other valuables unless they are deposited with the Company for safe-keeping, and a higher limit is agreed expressly and in writing at the time of deposit, and an extra charge is paid by the Passenger for declared value protection. (ii) Extra charges are: 1% of declared value for a Voyage 1 to 7 days; 2% of declared value for a Voyage 8 to 21 days; 3% of declared value for a Voyage 22 days and over.
+(C) All Voyages: (i) The Company shall not be liable for loss or damage to any valuables such as monies, negotiable securities, precious metal items, jewelry, previous stones, art, cameras, computers, electronic equipment, or any other valuables unless they are deposited with the Company for safe-keeping, and a higher limit is agreed expressly and in writing at the time of deposit, and an extra charge is paid by the Passenger for declared value protection. (ii) Extra charges are: 1% of declared value for a Voyage 1 to 7 days; 2% of declared value for a Voyage 8 to 21 days; 3% of declared value for a Voyage 22 days and over.
 If the value of any luggage or property is misrepresented, the Company's liability for loss or damage to the property shall not exceed U.S. $100. (iii) The Company and Passenger agree not to demand any security from the other in connection with a claim of any kind.
 The Passenger waives the right to arrest the Cruise Ship or any other ships owner, operated or chartered by the Company, or to attach any other asset owned, chartered or operated by the Company.
 If the Cruise Ship is arrested or attached, then the ship and the Company shall have the right to any limitation and all defenses available herein and the Passenger causing such arrest shall be liable to the Company for all lost revenue and other losses or claims that arise from, relate to, or are incident to such arrest.
+Any action against the Company must be brought as an individual action and Passengers waives any right to initiate or participate in any class action or other lawsuit brought in a representative capacity on behalf of others.
+In the event more than one liability limitation or exoneration statute, Convention, treaty or provision of this Agreement applies, the Company shall be entitled to take advantage of whichever provision(s) afford the greatest protection to Company.

 (B)Notices of Claim for all other claims, including but not limited to claims for loss or damage to luggage or other property, shall be given to the Company in writing before or at the time of disembarkation, or if not apparent, within fifteen (15) days from the date of disembarkation.
 Notice shall be sent by registered mail to the address in Clause 25 (A) above.